 By understanding these areas, the PMI team can gain insight into less tangible, but critical, value drivers.
 This will help shape a more successful and sustainable PMI plan and ensure that the softer side is in alignment with overall integration efforts.

-B) Map priorities and determine change management strategy: To determine key areas of focus, leaders must conduct deep assessment of both companies to identify and map organizational differences.
+B) Map priorities and determine change management strategy: To determine key areas of focus, leaders must conduct a deep assessment of both companies to identify and map organizational differences.
 By understanding the magnitude of the differences and the impact the merger will have on employees in the new organization, management can develop the most effective change management plans.

 This type of assessment helps organizations identify and prioritize the integration areas with the greatest differences between the organizations that will have the greatest impact.
 Management can also better determine the appropriate timing of specific integration activities.

 “Faster is not always better.
-Management needs to understand and continue to assess the implications on employees, customers, operations and shareholders throughout the PMI process,” says pharma expert Herb Neuman.
-A detailed change management strategy and communication plan should be developed to reflect a company’s priorities and then continually be re-assessed throughout integration.
+Management needs to understand and continue to assess the implications on employees, customers, operations, and shareholders throughout the PMI process,” says pharma expert Herb Neuman.
+A detailed change management strategy and communication plan should be developed to reflect a company’s priorities and then continually be re-assessed throughout the integration.